 Congress should allocate funds to the federal agency, which should serve as the authority by which funds are conscientiously dispensed with a national strategy in mind.
-As recognized by the NAS Report, the federal agency should, inter alia, oversee all programming that relates to forensic science and forensic evidence in the United States, establish national reporting standards for each forensic discipline, and encourage research by national research universities and other independent research-based institutions, including providing scholarships, fellowships, and grants to promote interest in the forensic disciplines among graduate students and faculty in the basic sciences, statistics, and engineering.
+As recognized by the NAS Report, the federal agency should, inter alia, oversee all programming that relates to forensic science and forensic evidence in the United States, establish national reporting standards for each forensic discipline, and encourage research by national research universities and other independent research-based institutions, including providing scholarships, fellowships, and grants to promote interest in the forensic disciplines among graduate students and faculty in the basic sciences, statistics, and engineering.5

-&lt;sup>6 The NAS Report details the broad scope of the agency's mandate.
-Such programming could include the development of programs to determine the validity and limitations of the forensic disciplines and to improve the understanding of them by members of the criminal justice system; a strategy to improve forensic science research and educational programs; the funding of academic, independent, and government research projects and educational programs, with emphasis on programs that address the credibility, validity, reliability, and understanding of forensic evidence; the establishment of best practices for forensic science practitioners and laboratories; the determination whether the government should financially support freestanding forensic science programs in colleges and universities or encourage conventional science, statistics, and engineering programs to include forensic tracks as part of their
+5 The NAS Report details the broad scope of the agency's mandate.
+Such programming could include the development of programs to determine the validity and limitations of the forensic disciplines and to improve the understanding of them by members of the criminal justice system; a strategy to improve forensic science research and educational programs; the funding of academic, independent, and government research projects and educational programs, with emphasis on programs that address the credibility, validity, reliability, and understanding of forensic evidence; the establishment of best practices for forensic science practitioners and laboratories; the determination whether the government should financially support freestanding forensic science programs in colleges and universities or encourage conventional science, statistics, and engineering programs to include forensic tracks as part of their programs; and evaluation of the development and introduction of new technologies in forensic